 Day 3: Adoption of the UPR reports on the SuR by the Human Rights Council.

-Applicants should be teams of students from any Universities, attending undergraduate or master’s courses in Law, Political Sciences, International Relations and related fields.
+Applicants can be students from any Universities, attending undergraduate or master’s courses in Law, Political Sciences, International Relations and related fields.

-Students should apply in a group of three; they have to indicate a professor of their University as their supervisor.
+Students can apply individually or in a group of three.
 For the 2019 edition of the Padova Model UPR it was decided to allow for the participation of up to 12 teams.

 Although teams may include more students, only three will represent the team and the respective university in the final phase of the simulation (in Padova, on November 27-29).

-The online form will be available from May 20 to June 20.
-Selected teams will be announced early in July.
+The Call For Applications is opened from July, 1st until August, 30th.
+Selected teams will be announced early in September.
 Application for Padova’s students will be opened on October 1st.

 To directly experience the challenges and the dynamics that Government officials, diplomates, human rights defenders, independent institutions etc. face in dealing with the UPR.